iainhouston/iainhouston.github.io/_posts/2020-11-28-BAPC_Overview.markdown

 -  `mailhog`: web-based email client intercepting and receiving all email messages sent out  from the development version of the Paridh Council website.

-The web browser I use is Firefox Developer Edition; its developer tools for inspecting html and css are extremely powerful and usable.
+The web browser I use is [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/); its developer tools for inspecting html and css are extremely powerful and usable: grids and flex are well supported.
+Its Responsive Design Mode makes it very easy to see how web pages look on different (mobile and desktop) devices.
 It has good javascript debugging tools although I rarely use these.
+I have kept our use of Javascript to a minimum.

 I also use the PHP `XDEBUG` plugin in Firefox to toggle debugging sessions on and off.